moltaweb/learning-notes/php-lynda-PHP_Essential_Training.md

 }
 echo add(2,3);
 ```

 It is considered a best practice to always return values from functions in PHP.
 If there is no explicit return, PHP will return `null` by default.

 > `return` automatically exits the function

 ### Multiple return values

-`return` can only return a single value
+`return` can only return a single value.
 If we want to return multiple values, we have to do it in an array, using the `list()` function.

 ```php